EMWelin/Stock-Screener/README.md

 April 2025

+## 🔑 Keywords
+SQLite, Database, Python, Yahoo Finance, Python Pandas, Finance

 ## Introduction

-The motivation for producing such a screener is that this service either does not exist or is premium / payed only for the Swedish brokers and banks that I know of.
-The only good free one that I am aware of is Yahoo Finance; they have great screeners.
+The motivation for producing stock screeners is that this service either does not exist or is premium / payed only for the Swedish brokers and banks that I know of.
+The only good free screeners I am aware of is provided by Yahoo.

 I might add a screener for 'twelve minus one' month price-momentum at a later time.
 That one is useful for the same reason.